lnsongxf/dimeanalytics/_MkDocs/docs/git.md

 Name:
 UPI:
-Github account name:
+Github username:
 ```

-### Creating a repository within the World Bank GitHub group

 - To create a repository in the World Bank GitHub group, send the following email to your manager and to [github@worldbank.org](mailto:github@worldbank.org) with the subject line "Approval Required: Create GitHub Repository [NAME]".

 ```
 Hi [MANAGER], can you please approve the following request for GitHub repository creation:

-Repository Name (use - instead of space if possible):
+Repository Name (if possible, use all lower case and "-" instead of "_" or space):

 Repository Description/Purpose (will be displayed on GitHub.com):

 Should this repo be public or private:

-World Bank GitHub Team Name (existing or to be created):
+World Bank GitHub Team Name (if possible, use all lower case and "-" instead of "_" or space):

+Does this team exist or does it need to be created:

-Who is (existing Teams) or will be (teams to be created) Team Maintainer(s) - Name and UPI:
+Who is (existing Teams) or will be (teams to be created) Team Maintainer(s) - Name, UPI and GitHub username:

 I am aware that my employee named above as "Team Maintainer" is requesting creation of a code repository in the World Bank Group's Github.com site, for the purpose described above.
 This site allows for the publishing and public consumption of reproducible research and code.
 I agree that I have read the rules applicable to such access and agree to assist in upholding them to the best of my ability.